Limass2025/index.html/API AUTHENTICATION.md

 ### Project Summary

 This project has solidified my understanding of the crucial security and authentication steps required before automating tasks on AWS.
 I learned the importance of **least-privilege access** by creating a dedicated IAM user with a specific policy.
 I gained practical experience in generating and securely managing programmatic access credentials.
 The project also covered the installation and configuration of the **AWS CLI**, a fundamental tool for interacting with AWS services.
-Finally, I demonstrated how to use the `aws configure` command to link a user's credentials to the CLI and tested the setup by making a successful API call.
+Finally, I demonstrated how to use the `aws configure` command to link a dipo's credentials to the CLI and tested the setup by making a successful API call.
 This process is the secure foundation for any script that will create or manage AWS resources.